kleinbottle/swanlotus/content/blogs/euler-two-with-julia/euler-two-with-julia.md

 evensum = fibonacci_even_sum(4e6) # 4 million
 println(evensum)
 ```
 which gives `4613732` as before, and all is well.
+This script is available [here]({attach}auxiliary/direct-even-sum.jl).

 ## Final assessment

-The `Julia` programming language is refreshingly original in its syntax and allows the programmer to solve the problem in very many ways.
+The `Julia` programming language is refreshingly adaptive in its syntax and allows the programmer to solve a problem in very many ways.

-In the case of Euler Project Problem 2, I found out that I ran into trouble, mostly because I was running foul of doing things the "right way".
+In the case of Euler Project Problem 2, I found out that I got into trouble, mostly because I was running foul of doing things the "right way".
 The language gently nudges one to think again before coding.
 It coaxes rather than coerces the programmer to adopt efficient and safe coding practices.

 The existence of a knowledgeable user-community who were ready to help, and who could illuminate the problem from different angles, made learning `Julia` enjoyable, educational, and enriching.
 It is a language that I will spend time learning properly, and use in the future.